 There are a number of different aspects to the project students will be required to undertake in order to complete the piece of work successfully.
-Students are expected to sign up with one of the available supervisors within the first week of term.
+Students are expected to sign up with one of the available supervisors within the first two weeks of term.
 The elements of the project include:

-- Conducting a critical review of the literature. - Develop a research question that is appropriate and suitable for empirical investigation. - Obtaining the appropriate ethical clearance from the faculty ethical committee and then collecting the data, whilst bearing in mind the ethical issues and associated methodological constraints. - Analysing the data using SPSS or other suitable statistical software.
+• Conducting a critical review of the literature.

-- Present their work to a small group of staff and students in a short presentation. - Writing up their project in report format
+- Develop a research question that is appropriate and suitable for empirical investigation. - Obtaining the appropriate ethical clearance from the faculty ethical committee and then collecting the data, whilst bearing in mind the ethical issues and associated methodological constraints. - Analysing the data using SPSS or other suitable statistical software or, if applicable, using qualitative analysis. - Present their work to staff and students in a poster presentation. - Writing up their project in report format